bacover/OpenVINOInstall/GX_Configure_2018R5.md

   * Choose the option based on which card you have:

-  * Program the bitstream for Intel® Arria® 10 FPGA Development Kit:
+  * Program the bitstream for Intel® Arria® 10 FPGA GX Development Kit:
 				`aocl program acl0 /opt/intel/computer_vision_sdk/a10_devkit_bitstreams/5-0-1_A10DK_FP11_SqueezeNet.aocx`